 Choose the beaches of La Maddalena according to the wind conditions

-The archipelago of La Maddalena or archipelago of Maddalene is almost always beaten by the wind and in our case an annoying 30 knots mistral was blowing in the western part of the island, so we only visited the most famous coves on that side and then we left the beaches of La Maddalena di Bassa Trinità and then Testa di Polpo.
+THearcipelago of the Maddalena or arcipelago delle Maddalene is almost always windswept, and in our case an annoying 30-knot mistral was blowing on the west side of the island, so we only visited the most popular coves on that side, and then left for the Maddalena beaches of Lower Trinità and then Testa di Polpo.

 Punta Tegge

-Leaving the village clockwise, there is a single road that runs through the whole island called Panoramica.
-After about one kilometre along the road that leads to Nido d’Aquila you arrive at Punta Tegge, which in addition to the quiet little beach, offers a beautiful granite cliff overlooking the island of Spargi.
+Leaving the village in a clockwise direction, there is a single road that runs through the entire island called the Panoramica.
+After about a kilometre along the road leading to Nido d’Aquila, one arrives at Punta Tegge, which, in addition to the quiet little beach, offers a beautiful granite cliff overlooking the island of Spargi.

 After the ritual photos with one hand holding the hat for the strong wind and just enough time to contemplate this magnificence, we left for the next beach.